joseeden/All-Things-DevOps/pages/002-Becoming-a-Cloud-Architect/027-Computer-Hardware.md

 ## Bits and Pieces

 Before we fully close this page, let's do a high-level view of 32-bits and 64-bits.
-If you purchase a CPU, you'll see that it has either a 32 bit or 64 bit architecture.
-What does that mean?
+If you purchase a CPU, you'll see that it has either a **32 bit** or **64 bit** architecture.

-Well, we know we can process 8 bits in binary.
+We know we can process 8 bits in binary.
 Now, imagine how we can process with 32 or even 64 bits.
-CPUs that have 32 bit or 64 bit architecture are just specifying how much data it can efficiently handle.
+CPUs that have 32 bit or 64 bit architecture are just specifying **how much data it can efficiently handle**.
 You can read more about the differences between 32 bit and 64 bit architecture [here](https://support.microsoft.com/en-us/help/15056/windows-7-32-64-bit-faq).